Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/getting-started-with-nui-xaml.md

 ```

 > **Note**
+>
-> The name of the XAML file should be same as the class name.
+> The name of the XAML file must be same as the class name.

 ## Load XAML
 After creating the XAML and the C# code-behind files, you can load and show the visual contents that you defined in the XAML file: